GoogleChrome/web.dev/content/fast/reduce-network-payloads-using-text-compression/codelab-text-compression.md

 specific endpoint.
 A callback function is then used to define how to handle this request.
 The route works like this:

-+ By specifying `'*.js'` as the first argument, this means that this will work for every endpoint that is fired to fetch a JS file.
++ Specifying `'*.js'` as the first argument means that this will work for every endpoint that is fired to fetch a JS file.
 + Within the callback, `.gz` is attached to the URL of the request and the `Content-Encoding` response header is set to `gzip`.
 + Finally, `next()` ensures that the sequence continues to any callback that may be next.

-Once the app reloads, take a look at the `Network `panel once more.
+Once the app reloads, take a look at the `Network` panel once more.

 <img class="screenshot" src="./network-static-compress.png" alt="Bundle size reduction with static compression">